toxinu/sushi/README.rst

 ~~~~~~~~~~~~~~~~~

 First time you will run sushi, your cookchef will ask you if you want to
-learn a basic **maki** recipe.
+learn a **basic** recipe.
 You can learn how many recipes you want
 in your cookbook.

 ::

     sushi cookbook
      :: I think it's your first time with sushi
-     :: Can I suggest you simple maki recipe ?
+     :: Can I suggest you simple basic recipe ?
     Confirm [y|N]: y
      :: Searching
      :: Teaching
      :: Done
      :: Recipes
-        -> maki (default)
+        -> basic (default)

 First sushi
 ~~~~~~~~~~~

 ::

-    sushi craft my_sushi
+    sushi craft My-Package
      :: Craft your project
-        -> Recipe: maki
+        -> Recipe: advanced
      :: Call helpers
         -> license
+        -> git
+    Initialized empty Git repository in /Users/socketubs/My-Package/.git/
+        -> virtualenv
      :: Done

 Configuration